NFL Spread Betting Explained

 How does the point spread work?

-In the example below, the Packers are the favorite.
+In the example below, the Colts are the favorite.
 The minus sign always denotes the favorite, and the plus sign denotes the underdog.
-For the Packers to cover 6.5 points, they have to win by seven or more.
-So in this example, if you bet on the Packers, they need to win by at least seven points to cover the spread.
+For Indianapolis to cover 3.5 points, they have to win by four or more.
+So in this example, if you bet on the Colts, they need to win by at least four points to cover the spread.

-However, if you bet the Bears, they can lose by six, five, four, three, two or one point, or win the game outright, and you win your bet.
+However, if you bet the Giants, they can lose by three, two or one point, or win the game outright, and you win your bet.

 Your payout is determined by the moneyline odds attached to the point spread.
 A negative number (such as -110) shows how much money you must wager to win $100, while a positive number (like +110) shows how much money you will win on a $100 wager.

-Typically, the odds given on the spread are -110 unless otherwise noted.
+Typically, the odds given on the spread are -110 unless otherwise noted, like above.
 If one side is receiving a lot of action, oddsmakers may adjust the lines accordingly in an effort to balance the action.

 What’s a push?